 How can investors submit a bid?

 An investor must use a real estate agent registered with HUD to submit a bid on a HUD home.
 If you are shopping for an agent and you are interested in HUD homes, ask your agent if their company has a NAID number.
 If they don’t have a NAID number, then they can’t submit a bid for you.
 Any office can get a NAID, but it can take up to 6 weeks to get a NAID number from HUD.
 If your agent’s office has a NAID, they can register on Hudhomestore and submit a bid for you very easily.
 The bid is submitted online and no documents are uploaded with the bid.
 HUD does require the social security, tax id or EIN number for the purchaser to submit the bid.
-Here is an article on how to find a great real estate agent.

 What happens after my bid is submitted?

 HUD will only respond to your agent through email if your bid is accepted.
 If your bid is not accepted, HUD will not notify your agent, but your agent can look up the bid status.
 Your agent has to log in to HUDHOMESTORE.COM and go to bidder functions.
 They can search for bids they submitted, and HUD will list the bid status.
 It may say reviewing bids, accepted, canceled or other bid accepted.
 If your bid was not accepted and no other bids were accepted you can bid again as many times as you like.
 In some cases, HUD may counter your offer, but their counter is only a notification informing you of what net price HUD will accept.
 If you enter a bid that nets HUD the counter price or more, they will accept it as long as no one else submits a higher bid.